the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 See for example the [Research toolkit by the Open Data Institute](https://theodi.org/article/check-out-our-rd-open-research-tools/).
 Is work of lab members reproduced by other lab members (for example, to learn new techniques and to validate previous work)?
 - Communication:
 How do people engage with each other?
+For suggestion on how to organise communication, see {ref}`cl-organising-meetings`
 - Under what condition can people provide their best work?
 What support is needed?
 How do people work?